2016 Pass Rate.jpg

 The solution: Umthombo Youth Development Foundation identifies, trains and supports youth in their quest to become qualified healthcare professionals and as a way of addressing staff shortages at rural hospitals.
 This includes comprehensive mentoring and financial support throughout the course of their studies, as well as assistance with integration into the hospital working environment once qualified.

-The result: 218 graduates covering 16 different science disciplines over the course of 14 years.
+The result: 305 graduates covering 16 different science disciplines over the course of 17 years - 101 of the 305 graduates are Doctors!
 This year 230 students, all of rural origin, are receiving support from UYDF.
 Read more about our successes so far.

-The recognition: UYDF has received numerous accolades for their innovative work including: Health Innovator 2014; KZN MEC for Health Special Recognition Award 2014; Special Ministerial Award 2013; Mail & Guardian Investing in Life Award (2011) & 2012 BHP Billiton Achiever Awards.
+The recognition: UYDF has received numerous accolades for their innovative work including: Mail & Guardian Investing in Health Award (2016); Health Innovator 2014; KZN MEC for Health Special Recognition Award 2014; Special Ministerial Award 2013; Mail & Guardian Investing in Life Award (2011) & 2012 BHP Billiton Achiever Awards.

 We subscribe to The Independent Code of governance for non-profit organisations in South Africa